algonquindesign-grads/2021/_students/grenon-nathaniel.md

 first_name: "Nathaniel"
 last_name: "Grenon"
 headshot_alt: |
   The headshot of Nathaniel Grenon.
-It depicts
+It depicts a person with short, brown hair, and a short beard, making a neutral expression whist looking directly at the camera.
 ation_word: "Imagination"
 keywords:
   - "Detail-Oriented"